SploitHQ/sploithq-docs/docs/index.md

 Welcome to the SploitHQ tool documentation.
 Click on any tool below to view its usage and examples.

-🔗 Use the command generator on [SploitHQ](https://www.sploithq.com) for every tool
+🔗 Every tool on [SploitHQ](https://www.sploithq.com) comes with a command generator.
+Try it out!

 ## Tools
 - [amass](amass.md)